At-Bristol/DEV0028-Web-apps-with-js/README.md

 * type `npm install`

-* type `npm run 1.2`  or whichever examples you wish to run
+* type `npm run 1.2`  - or whichever example you wish to run